19hours/sg-statutes/Acts/Children and Young Persons Act.md

 ### Procedure

-48B\.—(1) Subject to section 48C, all applications to a Juvenile Court under section 49 or 50 shall be made and heard in the same manner and in accordance with the same procedure as applications for summonses are made and heard by the District Court or a Magistrate’s Court under the provisions of the Criminal Procedure Code 2010 (Act 15 of 2010) and an application under section 49 or 50 shall be deemed to be a complaint for the purposes of that Code.
+48B\.—(1) Subject to section 48C, all applications to a Youth Court under section 49 or 50 shall be made and heard in the same manner and in accordance with the same procedure as applications for summonses are made and heard under the provisions of the Criminal Procedure Code 2010 (Act 15 of 2010) and an application under section 49 or 50 shall be deemed to be a complaint for the purposes of that Code.

 [3/2011 wef 20/07/2011]

+[Act 27 of 2014 wef 01/10/2014]

 (2) For the avoidance of doubt, proceedings under section 49 or 50 shall not be treated as criminal proceedings.